Last.fm: CBS acquisition and redesign (2007–2009)

 Last.fm debuted Portishead's album Third on 21 April 2008, a week before its release.
-It was made available as a free stream on the website, attracting 327,000 listeners in 24 hours.
+It was made available for free streaming on the website, attracting 327,000 listeners in 24 hours.
 It was the first time Last.fm made an album available before its release.

 On 22 February 2009, TechCrunch reported that "[the] RIAA asked social music service Last.fm for data about its users' listening habits to find individuals with unreleased tracks on their computers.
 And Last.fm, which is owned by CBS, allegedly handed the data over to the RIAA."
 This led to several public statements from both Last.fm and TechCrunch, with Last.fm denying that it had shared any personal data with the RIAA.
 The request was reportedly prompted by the leak of U2's then-unreleased album No Line on the Horizon and its subsequent widespread distribution through peer-to-peer file sharing services such as BitTorrent.

-Three months later, on 22 May 2009, TechCrunch reported that it was CBS, the parent company of Last.fm, that had handed over the data.
+Three months later, on 22 May 2009, TechCrunch reported that CBS, the parent company of Last.fm, had handed over the data.
 Last.fm once again denied this allegation, asserting that CBS could not have provided the data without Last.fm's knowledge.